Walter Bell (diplomat)

-Walter Bell (7 November 1909 – 23 January 2004) was a diplomat, an officer of the British Secret Intelligence Service (MI6) and also served in the security service (MI5).
+Walter Bell CMG (7 November 1909 – 23 January 2004) was a diplomat, an officer of the British Secret Intelligence Service (MI6) and also served in the security service (MI5).
 He provided a diplomatic link between Britain and America and later worked in security in various post-colonial nations.
-He was decorated with the Order of St Michael and St George and the US Medal of Freedom..
+He was decorated with the Order of St Michael and St George and the US Medal of Freedom.

 A biography by Jimmy Burns, A Faithful Spy, was published on 1 October 2023 by Chiselbury Publishing.
 "Drawing on previously undisclosed personal papers, this biography of Walter Bell gives a remarkable insight into the working of British Intelligence".

 Early life

 Walter Fancourt Bell was the third and youngest child of the Rev George Fancourt Bell, the Anglican vicar of St Mary’s Riverhead, Kent, and Muriel Backhouse, a poet and artist.
 The Bell family descended from John Bell (1741-1831), bookseller, publisher and printer, and his son John Browne Bell, the founder of the News of the World.
 His grandfather Adolphus was editor of the newspaper.

 Educated at Tonbridge School and the London School of Economics he taught in various private schools while reading for the Bar.
 In 1935, attended a recruitment interview with MI6 chief Admiral Hugh Sinclair at a secret MI6 HQ at 21 Queen Anne’s Gate and posted to New York as assistant officer in Passport Control, a cover for employment as an MI6 officer.